FarmBot-Docs/farmbot-genesis/v1.0/FarmBot-Genesis-V1.0/mods-and-add-ons/capture-and-use-rainwater.md

 ![IMG_20160225_113501.jpg](_images/IMG_20160225_113501.jpg)
 " %}

-Wrap 5-7 layers of **teflon tape** to the **float valve** threads.
+Wrap 5-7 layers of **PTFE tape** to the **float valve** threads.
 Wrap in a clockwise direction so that when you screw on the garden hose adapter, the clockwise rotation of that component does not unravel the tape.

 ![IMG_20160226_140515.jpg](_images/IMG_20160226_140515.jpg)